 - Medication Plan – Plan to meet with the school nurse when you drop off medication for the first time to complete paperwork and ask questions.

 - All medication forms are available from the student’s school nurse.

-- Medication must be in a pharmacy or manufacturer’s labeled container.- No more than a 30 day school day supply of medicine should be delivered to school.- Upon parent/guardian request a student in Grade 5-12 can be evaluated for self administration of certain medications.- Upon parent/guardian request information regarding emergency medication during bus transport will be provided.- As there are no nurses present before or after school hours, students do not have access to their medications during those hours.
+- Medication must be in a pharmacy or manufacturer’s labeled container.- No more than a 30 day school day supply of medicine should be delivered to the school.- Upon parent/guardian request a student in Grade 5-12 can be evaluated for self-administration of certain medications.- Upon parent/guardian request information regarding emergency medication during bus transport will be provided.- As there are no nurses present before or after school hours, students do not have access to their medications during those hours.